gaofc/NeuroSync/README.md

 *   **🗣️ Proactive AI Voice:** Powered by Gemini Multimodal Live API, it speaks to you when you need it most.
 *   **🎯 Goal-Oriented:** Set a goal ("Finish refactoring"), and the AI acts as a dedicated supervisor for that specific task.
 *   **🔋 Efficiency:** "Change Rate" algorithms ensure we only call expensive APIs when absolutely necessary.
+*   **🔋 customization:** More than ten parameters, including threshold, weight, sensitivity, etc., can be configured through the settings page.

 ---